 Disclaimer: The beyerdynamic Xelento wireless headphones were sent to us in exchange for our honest opinion.
 Thank you to beyerdynamic for giving us this opportunity.

 You can read more about beyerdynamic product reviews on Headfonics here.

 For those that have already read our First Contact feature on the Xelento wireless, you can click on page 2 at the bottom and go into our in-depth sound analysis and comparisons.
-For everyone else who are here for the first time, read on!
+For everyone else who is here for the first time, read on!

 beyerdynamic has been pushing more and more into the wireless sector which interests me quite a lot of late.
 With the Amiron wireless in 2018, beyerdynamic went with some interesting BT technology to deliver a level of audio quality I did not expect.
-Nevermind it was missing LDAC, the quality driver inside more than compensated.
+Never mind it was missing LDAC, the quality driver inside more than compensated.